Jade is a mom to a wonderful and amazing 8 year old boy. She actively practices gentle parenting and is happy to share any tips.

-How is this possible??
-In both cases the one doing the hitting is bigger and stronger than the other (the difference even more extreme in that of parent and child) and both often claim to be trying to modify behavior they are in disagreement with and yet it is viewed differently?
+How is this possible?
+In both cases, the one doing the hitting is bigger and stronger than the other (the difference is even more extreme in that of parent and child) and both often claim to be trying to modify behavior they are in disagreement with, and yet it is viewed differently?

 "Spanking" Facts, Research and Statistics

 There are various statistics and research papers written and freely accessible to the public demonstrating the long-term effects of spanking.

 For the sake of this article, I will provide the facts in the form of statistical research conducted by various academics.

 - Research at the University of New Hampshire by Murray Straus (which was presented in a paper at the International Conference on Violence, Abuse and Trauma in San Diego) has suggested that corporal punishment does leave a long-lasting mark in the form of a lower IQ.
 Extensive research showed that children who were physically punished had up to a five-point lower IQ score than kids who weren't — the more children were spanked, the lower their IQs.
 This research was conducted throughout 32 countries!

 An article on this can be found on the "Times" website and the full paper on the University website.

 - Experts at The University of Texas at Austin and the University of Michigan have found that the more children are spanked, the more likely they are to defy their parents and to experience increased anti-social behavior, aggression, mental health problems and cognitive difficulties.
 This was proven in a new meta-analysis of 50 years of research on spanking by experts at The University of Texas at Austin and the University of Michigan.
 This is based on five decades of research involving over 160,000 children.
 The full article on this can be found on the University website.